impascoe/weatherwise-cli/submission/PROMPTING.md

 ## 6. Six-Step Methodology Example

-A full prompting journey using the six-step methodology is documented in `resources/sample-prompting-journey.md`, including:
+A full prompting journey using the six-step methodology is demonstrated across the AI conversation logs, including:
 - Restating the problem
 - Identifying input/output
 - Manual solution sketch